 The registry path will change in future versions of Visual Studio.

-Sign up for an Office 365 Developer Site
+Sign up for an Office 365 developer subscription

-Then, choose the Build Add-ins link in the upper left corner of the page to open your Developer Site.
-You should see a site that looks like the one in Figure 3.
-There is an Add-ins in Testing list on the page.
-This confirms that the website was made with SharePoint's Developer Site template.
-If you see a regular team site instead, wait a few minutes and launch your site again.
+Select the Build Add-ins link in the upper-left corner of the page to open your developer site.
+You should see a site that looks like the one in the following figure.
+The Add-ins in Testing list on the page confirms that the website was made with the SharePoint Developer Site template.
+If you see a regular team site instead, wait a few minutes and then restart your site.

-Make a note of the URL of the site.
-It is used when you create SharePoint Add-ins projects in Visual Studio.
+Make a note of the site's URL; it's used when you create SharePoint Add-in projects in Visual Studio.

-Figure 3.
-Your Developer Site home page with the Add-ins in Testing list
+Your developer site home page with the Add-ins in Testing list